Remember You Are

 Protect the Great African Seaforest

 Kelp forests are highly productive near-shore marine ecosystems.
-Their unique structure provides a three-dimensional habitat for thousands of marine species.
-They are found on 25% of our world's coastlines and are the second most vulnerable marine ecosystem to climate change.
+They are biodiversity hotspots, sequester carbon, release oxygen and slow coastal erosion.
+They are found on 30% of our world’s coastlines and are one of the most vulnerable marine ecosystems to the climate emergency.

 WHAT YOU CAN DO